zyn-org/zyn/docs/PROTOCOL.md

 - Handler is a non-empty alphanumeric string (up to 256 characters)
 - Handler must contain only alphanumeric characters (a-z, A-Z, 0-9)
 - Domain follows the same validation rules as NID domains

+### Access Control Lists (ACLs)

+Channels use Access Control Lists to control permissions for different operations.
+ACLs are managed per permission type:

+**ACL Types:**
+- **join**: Controls which NIDs can join the channel
+- **publish**: Controls which NIDs can broadcast messages to the channel
+- **read**: Controls which NIDs can receive messages from the channel

+**ACL Actions:**
+- **add**: Adds NIDs to the access control list
+- **remove**: Removes NIDs from the access control list

+Each ACL type is managed independently using [SET_CHAN_ACL](#set_chan_acl), allowing fine-grained control over channel permissions.
+For example, you can allow certain users to join and read from a channel without granting them publish permissions.

 ### Message Structure